Sathishnaik786/Scientific_Calculator/README.md

 ## Credits

 -   Built with Next.js, Tailwind CSS, and Shadcn UI.
--   Icons from Lucide React.# Scientific_Calculator
+-   Icons from Lucide React.